inno-devops-labs/S25-core-course-labs/app_python/README.md

 ![CI Workflow](https://github.com/DoryShibkova/S25-core-course-labs/actions/workflows/ci.yml/badge.svg)

 ## Overview
 This project is a simple Python web application that displays the current time in Moscow.
 The application uses the **Flask** framework for creating the web server and **pytz** for timezone management.
+Tracks **visitor count persistence** using a `visits` file and provides an endpoint `/visits` to display the visit count.

 ## Features
 - Displays the current time in Moscow.
+- Tracks and **persists visit count** across restarts.
+- New `/visits` endpoint shows the number of accesses.
 - Automatically updates the time upon refreshing the webpage.

 ## Technology Stack